karno-bh/stckpth/README.md

 # How to Run

 *It is assumed that Python runs under Virtual Environment.
 It is also assumed POSIX with 'make'.*
-*It is is not the case, look at the command in the Makefile*
+*It is is not the case, take a look on the commands in the Makefile*

 Most of the required command are aggregated in Makefile with needed dependencies.
 The default goal will install all requirements, run the tests, and run the application.
 App port is 8080.
 Thus, to run it: